GUIDELINES FOR EVENT ORGANISERS

 Event Organisers: Please “save as” a .pdf file and use the .pdf document for distribution to competitors.

 Clerks of the Course may use the standard .pdf version if additional editing is required.
-Please use the following link for the standard .pdf version: https://supersprintnsw.com/wp-content/uploads/2025/01/SSP-17-Drivers-Briefing-Notes.docx
+Please click here to download the standard .pdf version.

 NSW Speed Event Scrutineering Reference Sheet SSP 20